 Addiction and Mental Health Assistance

-Drinking alcohol in more than moderate amounts
+• Consumption of alcohol in more than moderate amounts

-About PRN – The Professional Recovery Network (PRN) is a nationally recognized program that provides provides assistance to optometrists, pharmacy professionals, dental professionals, and veterinarians who are having personal problems that may impact their ability to practice in a safe and competent manner
+The PRN is a nationally recognized program that provides resources to optometrists and optometry students who demonstrate behaviors that impact their ability to practice in a competent and professional manner.

 1-800-727-5152